sbt/sbt-native-packager/src/sphinx/archetypes/index.rst

     mainClass in Compile := Some("foo.bar.Main")

-The universal layout produces looks like the following:
+The universal layout produced looks like the following:

 .. code-block:: none